chetanbg1/cbg-microservice/README.md

  @Qualifier
- 	to handle the multiple beans of the same type this specifies which bean to inject when there sre multiple condidates
+ 	to handle the multiple beans of the same type this specifies which bean to inject when there are multiple condidates

 @Transactional
 	it tells spring to handle request as single transaction